The Diversity of Intelligence

 (P) ❏ Learn by taking a job that requires the performance you seek.

-(R) ❏ Learn by thinking for yourself—forming opinions, reaching conclusions.
+(R) ❏ Learn by thinking for yourself—by forming opinions, reaching conclusions.

 (S) ❏ Learn by competing with others.